Those words were spoken to me many moons ago by my CW, QRP and outdoor radio sensei Jim Cluett, W1PID.

 Whatever clothes you bring must fit in a backpack you can carry all day.
 Store extra clothes in waterproof bags inside the back pack.
 There’s plenty of room on the safety launches for large backpacks or even a duffle bag if that’s what you want to carry.

 Lunch is provided by the HOC event organizers.
 It was delivered to those of us who were out on the water.
 I suspect the same held true for all the other land assignments.

 However, you may get it at 11 am or at 2:30 pm.
 Bring your own food for the day just in case.

 Bring snack food.

-Bagels and doughnuts were provided at the early-morning meetings.
+Bagels and doughnuts were provided at some of the early-morning meetings.
 I took two extra bagels and put them in my backpack.
 I was glad to have them as I had eaten breakfast at 5 AM.
 They made for a great mid-morning snack.